DaviDM2005/ToDoOOP/README.md

 - Feel free to customize the project name, descriptions, and messages to suit your preferences.
 - You can also extend the functionality by adding more features, such as sorting, reminders, or priority levels.

-I hope this improved README.md file provides a clear and comprehensive overview of your Kotlin project!